 Common Notions (confusion resumes outside a few squaremeters), by Sabine Popp, conceived as an experiment or game, exploring an examination of the performativity of algae, objects, and bodies in instances of observation.

-Coast, Line navigated by Futurefarmers (Amy Franceschini & Lode Vranken), with Kajsa Dahlberg, Severine von Tscharner Fleming, Janna Holmstedt, Sergey Kostyrko, Pauliina Leikas, Julia Lohmann, Julia Parks, and Alexander Rishaug.
+Coast, Line navigated by Futurefarmers (Amy Franceschini & Lode Vranken) + guests, with Janice McEwen, Janna Holmstedt, Sergey Kostyrko, Alexander Kozachek, Julia Lohmann, Julia Parks, Alexander Rishaug, and Danni Zuvela.

 Kelp Diagram Collective navigated by Sabine Popp, with Anne Louise Blicher, Robin Everett, Heidi Hart, Marcellvs L. and Francisco Beltrame Trento.

-Kelp Curing navigated by Sarah Blissett, with Aoife Casby, Tinna Guðmundsdóttir, Tiina Arjukka Hirvonen, Paola Ruiz Moltó, Marietta Radomska, Angela Rawlings, and Cecilia Åsberg.
+Kelp Curing navigated by Sarah Blissett, with Aoife Casby, Tinna Guðmundsdóttir, Tiina Arjukka Hirvonen, Paola Ruiz Moltó, Marietta Radomska, and Cecilia Åsberg.